 Your answers should be as brief as you can make them.
 Treat these like notes to help you remember what the articles are about, and as if you are studying for questions that might appear on the final exam - because that is what you are doing.

 Bring your written answer to class, because we will work with them.
-The goal is to help you better understand what you are reading, and to work toward a successful exam result in April.
+The goal is to help you better understand what you are reading, but students must attend a minimum of 6 of the 11 lectures.
+Failure to do so will result in a 10% penalty in the course and may make one ineligible to write the final exam.

 Week 1.1 - Jan.
 15 - "The Landscape of Modern Childhood"